 All too often, authors run promotions – or ads or campaigns – and have no record of what they did, specifically, and then they are at a loss when they try to figure out how to recreate whatever worked well.

-Not only do planners offer long-term benefits to authors trying to figure out how to market a self published book, but they can also be a fun exercise.
+Not only do planners offer long-term benefits to an author trying to figure out how to market a self published book, but they can also be a fun exercise.
 Let’s look at some cool things you can plan out!

 - Limited time discount promotions.
 Plan out the dates, and if you have a backlist, rotate books in and out of these promotions.